 A settlement agreement will only become binding if you and your employer sign it, after you have received independent legal advice on it, usually by a qualified solicitor.

-Settlement Agreements can be used in many circumstances, including cases of redundancy, misconduct, performance management, sickness absence, TUPE (transfer of a business) and discrimination or grievance resolutions.
+Settlement agreements can be used in many circumstances, including cases of redundancy, misconduct, performance management, sickness absence, TUPE (transfer of a business) and discrimination or grievance resolutions.

-What is a ‘protected conversation’?
+What is a ‘Protected Conversation’?

 Such conversations are ‘protected’ from being disclosed in unfair dismissal claims provided that certain rules prescribed by ACAS are followed.
-The rules include that the employer must not act improperly, which includes that they must give the employee adequate time to consider the offer made (normally a minimum of ten days), and must not place undue pressure on the employee to sign the Settlement Agreement, for example by stating that they will be dismissed if they do not sign it.
+The rules include that the employer must not act improperly, which includes that they must give the employee adequate time to consider the offer made (normally a minimum of ten days), and must not place undue pressure on the employee to sign the settlement agreement, for example by stating that they will be dismissed if they do not sign it.